cristissouza/multiple-test-repository/README.md

 ##### * e2e
  This folder has its your package.json.
- To run the e2e test you need go to the e2e folder and run **npm run test**
+ To run the e2e test you need to go to the e2e folder and run **npm run test**

 ##### * api-test
 To run the API test just run the command  **npm run test** in the root of aplication-test repository